gijs-s/pointctl/notes/parameter-tuning.md

     />
 </div>

-Generally a radius of about 0.2 yields good results, when looking at explanations a shading intensity of about 0.9 is adviced.
+Generally a radius of about 0.2 yields good results, when looking at explanations a shading intensity of about 0.9 is advised.